Frequently Asked Questions

 Vending Miser equipment has been installed on vending machines to manage lighting and compressor cooling cycles.
 The local electric utility supplier, Ameren MO, awarded SLU with an incentive rebate of $10,500 for the purchase and installation 105 units installed on refrigerated soda vending machines.
 This installation is estimated to save $10,229 by reducing energy usage by 157,000 kWh annually.

-A: Transportation Services is committed to providing information for the SLU community to use alternative methods when traveling to, on, and around campus.
+A: Transportation Services is committed to providing information about alternative methods for traveling to, on, and around campus.
 Check out alternative transportation methods here.

 A: The Sustainability Tracking, Assessment & Rating SystemTM (STARS) is a transparent, self-reporting framework for colleges and universities to measure their sustainability performance.
 STARS® was developed by AASHE (Association for the Advancement of Sustainability in Higher Education), with broad participation from the higher education community.

-A: The Green Report Card is designed to identify colleges and universities that are leading by example in their commitment to sustainability.
-The aim is to provide accessible information for schools to learn from one another's experiences, enabling them to establish more effective sustainability policies.
+A: The Green Report Card was designed to identify colleges and universities that are leading by example in their commitment to sustainability.
+The aim was to provide accessible information for schools to learn from one another's experiences, enabling them to establish more effective sustainability policies.
 The Green Report Card is a program that has been cancelled and has been replaced by STARS.

 For more questions email email@example.com or submit feedback on the FS customer feedback page.